Swiftal13/BeginnerMachineLearningNotes/DecisionTrees.md

 - **Classification** is a supervised machine learning method where the model tries to predict the correct label of a given input data.

 ## Decision tree
-take in instances, produce binary outputs to decide
+take in instances, produce binary outputs to decidep

 A decision tree is a tree like strucutre where each node represents an attribute or a question, and the eadges represent the possible values or answers<br>